JudasDie/deeplearning.ai/README.md

 # deepleraning.ai-course
 This is some records of Andrews' `deeplearning.ai` course from `Coursera`.
-I have upload my programming implement to this warehouse.
-There might something wrong with my work, be free to email `zpzhang1995@gmail.com`.
+I have uploaded my programming implement to this warehouse.
+There might be something wrong with my work, be free to email `zpzhang1995@gmail.com`.

 ### Course Contents
 **Neural Networks and Deep Learning**